 Step 4: List Your House

 There are a few things you should consider when you list your home in order to make it stand out.
 First, hire a professional photographer and home stager to make sure it pops visually.
 They’ll make every room stand out and draw the eye in the best way possible.
-Even if only hire a photographer, that will pay dividends.
-The difference between a home listing with professional photos and one with amateur photos is extremely big.
+Even if you only hire a photographer, that can certainly pay off.
+The difference between a home listing with professional photos and one with amateur photos can be huge!

 Schedule an open house to entice buyers to take a closer look around.
 Work with your agent to make sure there’s enough signage and marketing to ensure that people show up.
 While you’re at it, be available for drop-in visits and people who want to see your house when you’re not there.
 Say yes to any opportunity that comes up for a potential buyer.